Skip to content

 What is the Macro Split?

-Huel Ready-to-drink and Soylent drink contain an equal amount of protein.
-Like the powders, the protein in Huel mainly comes from brown rice and pea protein while Soylent uses soy protein isolate.
-Both Huel and Soylent are complete protein sources.
+Huel Ready-to-drink and Soylent drinks contain an equal amount of protein.
+Like the powders, the protein in Huel mainly comes from brown rice and pea protein, while Soylent uses soy protein isolate.
+Both Huel and Soylent are complete protein sources, which means they include all the essential amino acids.

 As with Huel Powder, the vitamins and minerals in Huel Ready-to-drink have been carefully considered.
-Along with L-methylfolate calcium being used over folic acid, the amount of vitamin D in Huel Ready-to-drink is higher than in Soylent to ensure adequate absorption of all 26 essential vitamins and minerals.
-Furthermore, vitamin A is provided from retinol acetate to ensure the vitamin A doesn’t originate from palm oil.
+Along with L-methylfolate calcium being used over folic acid, the amount of vitamin D in Huel Ready-to-drink is higher than in Soylent to ensure adequate absorption of all 27 essential vitamins and minerals.
+Furthermore, vitamin A is provided from retinol acetate to ensure that vitamin A doesn’t originate from palm oil.

 Shop Huel Ready-to-drink